Aniketh999/Grammar-spell-checker/README.md

 1.Prepare your text file or input text.

-2.Run the application using the command:
+2.Run the application using the command.

 ```python
 python main.py [input-text-file]